KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 Type: String, Default value: Auto detected

-Set this option to change the default name of the installed library directory inside ${install-dir} and ${qt-install-dir}.
-On many systems this is either "lib" or "lib64".
-Auto-detection is attempted to set the correct name by default, but if the guess is wrong then it can be changed with this setting.
+Controls the installed library directory name inside ${install-dir} and ${qt-install-dir}.
+Usually it is "lib" or "lib64".
+This is auto-detected by default.
+But in case something is wrong in autodetection, you can set it manually with this option.

 Related command-line option: --libname \<value\>